CDSoft/pp/README.md

 executes a script and emits its output.
 The possible programming languages are `sh`, `bash`, `bat`, `python` and `haskell`.

 **`!lit[erate](FILENAME)(LANG)(CONTENT)`**
 appends `CONTENT` to the file `FILENAME`.
 If `FILENAME` starts with `@` it's a macro, not a file.
 The output is highlighted using the programming language `LANGUAGE`.
 The list of possible languages is given by `pandoc -v`.
 Files are actually written when all the documents have been successfully preprocessed.
-Macros are expanded when the file is written.
+Macros are expanded when the file are written.
 This macro provides basic literate programming features.

 **`!lit[erate](FILENAME)(CONTENT)`**
 appends `CONTENT` to the file `FILENAME`.
 The output is highlighted using the previously given language for this file.